Techture/drum-machine/README.md

 or
 yarn start
 ```
-Made with:
-Parcel Bundler: Utilized for its simplicity and efficiency
+Made with: Parcel Bundler, utilized for its simplicity and efficiency.